 TRS Actuarial Assumptions.
-The total pension liability for the June 30, 2014 measurement date was determined by an actuarial valuation as of June 30, 2013, with update procedures used to roll forward the total pension liability to June 30, 2014.
+The total pension liability for the June 30, 2015 measurement date was determined by an actuarial valuation as of June 30, 2014, with update procedures used to roll forward the total pension liability to June 30, 2015.
 The actuarial valuation used the following actuarial assumptions:

-Inflation Projected salary increases They have been 3.0% Rates of increase differ based on age and gender.
+Inflation Projected salary increases 3.0% Rates of increase differ based on age and gender.
 They have been calculated based upon recent NYSTRS member experience.

-Age 25 Female Male
+Age Female Male

 25 10.35% 10.91%

-35 6.25 6.27
+35 6.26 6.27

 45 5.39 5.04

 55 4.42 4.01

 Projected COLAs 1.625% compounded annually

 Investment rate of return 8.0% compounded annually, net of pension plan

 investment expense, including inflation